xray-forge/xray-16-types/docs/plugins/inline.md

 `$noInline` of a `@virtual` declaration fails the build: virtual declarations are erased from emitted output, so no runtime value exists to reference.
 Demote the declaration to `@inline` when runtime access is needed.

 Plugin order matters.
-The recommended `luaPlugins` list places `xray16/plugins/macros` before `xray16/plugins/inline`; TypeScriptToLua runs the later inline plugin first, so it consumes the hints.
-When only the macros plugin is enabled, the hints unwrap as identity calls and no forcing or suppression happens.
+Place `xray16/plugins/macros` before `xray16/plugins/inline`; TypeScriptToLua runs the later inline plugin first, so it consumes the hints.
+In a larger plugin stack, set the macros option `inlineHints: false` when inline is enabled to ensure its fallback identity unwrap never consumes a hint first.
+When only the macros plugin is enabled, leave that option at its default (`true`) to unwrap hints as identity calls.

 ## Computed Values